cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

    - Finally the internal representation of the generator \_g is calculated as \_g = element\_derivation(gen\_str\_hash)
      using the element derivation function from the abstraction.

-Note that with these definitions the scalar\_pow function operates on a decoded point \_g and returns an encoded point, while the scalar\_pow\_vfy(y,X) function operates on an encoded point X (and also returns an encoded point).
+Note that with these definitions the scalar\_mult function operates on a decoded point \_g and returns an encoded point, while the scalar\_mult\_vfy(y,X) function operates on an encoded point X (and also returns an encoded point).

 ### Verification tests